ErnestCopperfield/number-guess/README.md

 A typical number-guessing project asks the player to find a hidden number by making guesses and receiving feedback after each attempt.

 This README provides a clean starting point for understanding, setting up, and working with the repository.

+## Project Goals

+- Keep the project easy to understand.
+- Provide a simple guessing-game structure.
+- Make the repository approachable for learning and experimentation.